Identity of indiscernibles: Identity and indiscernibility

 Both identity and indiscernibility are expressed by the word "same".
-Identity is about numerical sameness, it is expressed by the equality sign ("=").
+Identity is about numerical sameness, and is expressed by the equality sign ("=").
 It is the relation each object bears only to itself.
 Indiscernibility, on the other hand, concerns qualitative sameness: two objects are indiscernible if they have all their properties in common.
 Formally, this can be expressed as "$\forall F(Fx \leftrightarrow Fy)$".
 The two senses of sameness are linked by two principles: the principle of indiscernibility of identicals and the principle of identity of indiscernibles.
 The principle of indiscernibility of identicals is uncontroversial and states that if two entities are identical with each other then they have the same properties.
 The principle of identity of indiscernibles, on the other hand, is more controversial in making the converse claim that if two entities have the same properties then they must be identical.
 This entails that "no two distinct things exactly resemble each other".
+On this principle, for any two different items there must be some discriminable or distinguishable difference, at least in principle, between the two items because were there no difference, they would not be two but rather one.
 Note that these are all second-order expressions.
 Neither of these principles can be expressed in first-order logic (are nonfirstorderizable).
-Taken together, they are sometimes referred to as Leibniz's law.
 Formally, the two principles can be expressed in the following way: